CadeLaRen/satellite/README.md

-#Mecca Programming Language
+#Glacier Programming Language

-Mecca is a programming language I'm writing for fun.
+Glacier is a programming language I'm writing for fun.
 It's designed to be a sleek and sexy object oriented scripting language.

 ##Syntax
 No semi colons needed.
 Use echo to print to standard out.